thomasp85/ggforce/cran-comments.md

-Quick release to address the sanitizer issues reported by CRAN
+Quick release to address the doc issue for the internal functions